wascup/MusicPlaylistMaker/README.md

-# MusicPlaylistMaker
+# Music Playlist Maker
- A Simple playlist maker using Java
+ A simple playlist maker using Java and I mean REALLY simple